Livingston, Texas: Government and infrastructure

 The United States Postal Service operates the Livingston Post Office.

-The Livingston Municipal Airport, operated by the City of Livingston, is located in West Livingston.
+The Livingston Municipal Airport (LMA), operated by the City of Livingston, is located to the southwest of the city (West Livingston).
+It is classified as a general-aviation facility serving private aircraft.

 Nearby West Livingston has the Texas Department of Criminal Justice Allan B. Polunsky Unit.
-Since 1999 this prison has been the location of Texas's death row.
+Since 1999, this prison has been the location of Texas's death row.

 A few miles outside of Livingston is the IAH Polk County Secure Adult Detention Center, which houses around 700 immigrant men daily who have been detained by federal agents of Immigration and Customs Enforcement.
 Run by the private-prison company Community Education Centers, the facility has frequently been criticized for its subpar treatment of migrants.
 It is ranked as one of the 10 worst detention centers in the nation, which are the subject of a nationwide campaign by activists to close them.

 Local government

 Livingston has a manager-council system of government.
 It elects a mayor at-large, and has a city council made up of members elected from single-member districts.
 The city council hires a professional city manager to handle operations.
 The current mayor is Judy Cochran.